oyhah/cse234-w25/syllabus.md

 ### Lectures
 The class meets 2 times a week for 80-minute lectures in person.
   - Attending the lectures is highly encouraged.
 There will be peer instruction quiz and activities to promote attendance.
-  - All lectures will be automatically [podcast here](https://podcast.ucsd.edu/watch/sp24/dsc291_d00) afterward.
+  - All lectures will be automatically [podcast here](https://podcast.ucsd.edu/watch/wi25/cse234_b00) afterward.
-  - There will be reading summary required per week.
-Everyone needs to submit their reading summary.
-See [details below](#reading-summary).
   - We will use [Piazza](https://piazza.com/class/lubjeh3t5ns5wd/) for asynchronous discussions and questions.

 ### 3 Programming Assignments (PAs)